adonath/nanogptx/README.md

 ## Getting started
 This repositiry comes with mutiple pre-defined environments in a `pixi.toml` file.
 This makes it very covenient to run the model in CPU, GPU and even TPU (soon...) environments.
-To get started, you first [install pixi](https://pixi.sh/latest/installation/), then proceed with:
+To get started, you first [install pixi](https://pixi.sh/latest/installation/), then proceed with one of the options:

-### Training a Small Model on "Tiny Shakespeare" and CPU
+### (a) Training a Small Model on "Tiny Shakespeare" and CPU
 To train a small transformer model with character level encoding on the "tiny Shakespeare" dataset you can use:

 ```bash